pqrkchqps/diehard-dot-fund-school/beginner/overview.md

 ![](https://i.imgur.com/Nd1980L.png)

-While proposals are open, everyone in the group can **vote** using one of four positions:
+While a proposal is open, everyone in the group can give their position:

 * **Agree** if you’re happy with the proposal.
 * **Abstain** if you’re happy for the group to decide without you.
 * **Disagree** if you believe there might be a better alternative.
 * **Block** if you’ve got serious objections to the proposal going ahead.

-You can also enter a brief **statement** with your vote, to explain why you voted the way you did.
+When you select your position, you can also enter a short **statement** to explain why you voted the way you did.

+Loomio makes it easy to understand what people think about a proposal.
+A few iterations through this process is ususally all that is needed to ensure a decision is right for the group.

-When the proposal closes, the author can share an **outcome** to interpret the results back to the group.
+When the proposal closes, the author can share an **outcome** so everyone knows what the next steps are.

 ## That's it.
 In practice you'll find that you repeat steps 2 to 4 as you work together to find the best course of action for the group.
 Over time you'll build a history of decisions you can refer to.